The Adventures of Massang: Slaying the Shimmu

 In the tale How the Schimnu-Khan was Slain, of Tibetan or Mongolian provenance, the first part shows the birth of a youth named Massang "of the bull's head".
 A poor man's only cow gives birth to a half-man, half-cow hybrid and its owner is horrified by the creature.
 The cow-man, receiving clemency, flees from the old man and into the world.
-The youth meets a "black-coloured man (...) born of the dark woods", a "green-coloured man (...) born of the green meadows" and a "white-coloured man (...) born of the crystal rock" and the quartet soon move to a dweliing overlooking a hill.
+The youth meets a "black-coloured man (...) born of the dark woods", a "green-coloured man (...) born of the green meadows" and a "white-coloured man (...) born of the crystal rock" and the quartet soon move to a dwelling overlooking a hill.
 They take turns cooking the food while the others gather game nearby.
 One day, a small old woman appears and beats the three companions to steal their food ("milk and meat", as the story says).
 On the fourth day, Massang sees the little old woman and matches strength with the creature.
 After three tests, the little woman escapes and leaves behind a blood trail for the four heroes to follow.
 They soon come to an opening in the rock; down below, the witch's corpse strewn about near heaps and heaps of treasure.
 Massang descends to take the treasure to his companions but they betray him and leave him for dead in the pit.
 Massang sleeps on the witch's corpse - for years - and when he awakes, three cherry trees have sprouted, which he uses to climb to the surface.
 He visits his treacherous companions and discovers they have made a life for themselves with the witch's treasure, but they beg Massang to spare them.